wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

 1. Run the application by visting the following URL: <http://localhost.com:8080/photo-edit>.

-2. Log in to the **Photo Editor** application using Lily's credentials and provide the requested consent.
+2. Log in to the **Photo Editor** application using Larry's credentials and provide the requested consent.

-3. Select the checkboxes and click **Share** to share the resources with Oliver and Pam.
+3. Select the checkboxes and click **Share** to share the resources with Alex and Pam.

     ![photo-editor-share](../assets/img/learn/photo-editor-share.png)